Is Weed Addictive? Marijuana Facts, Symptoms and Treatments

 Studies regarding weed addiction

-40 per cent of those adolescents also experienced withdrawal symptoms when they stopped, and were also more likely to have issues at school, work or in their relationships.
-The withdrawal symptoms of marijuana appear to be similar to other drugs and include irritability, anxiety, sleeping difficulties and depression.
-The Institute of Medicine’s report from 1999 also found signs of weed dependence in around 9 per cent of users.
+A separate report from The Institute of Medicine in 1999 also found signs of weed dependence in around 9 percent of users.
 Other studies in the past have also found psychological and physical symptoms of withdrawal in people and animals.

 So what is marijuana addiction?